CHEREF-Mehdi/Othello/README.md

 # About the source code

-The source code is essentially implemented in Object Oriented, it contains four main Classes :
+The source code is essentially implemented using Object Oriented Programmation, it contains four main Classes :

 Position : represents one box of the game matrix.
 Move 	 : represents a palyable position for one player.